Artificial Intelligence Risk Framework Development for New Zealand

 What does the FMA expect regarding AI risk management?

-The FMA expects regulated entities to manage AI risks under their existing obligations -- conduct licensing, fair dealing, and client care duties.
+The Financial Markets Authority expects regulated entities to manage AI risks under their existing obligations, including conduct licensing, fair dealing, and client care duties under the CoFI Act 2022.
 While there is no AI-specific rule, the FMA has signalled that entities using AI for financial advice, credit decisions, or customer interactions should demonstrate governance proportionate to the risk.
-Our frameworks align to these expectations and position you ahead of any future formalisation.
+The RBNZ holds the same expectation for operational resilience.
+We build risk frameworks that align to these expectations and position your organisation ahead of any future formalisation.

 Can directors be personally liable for AI failures?

 Yes.
 Under sections 131-138 of the Companies Act 1993, directors must act in good faith, in the best interests of the company, and with reasonable care, diligence, and skill.
-If an AI system causes significant harm -- privacy breaches, discriminatory outcomes, misleading content -- and the board cannot demonstrate it took reasonable steps to understand and manage those risks, individual directors face personal liability.
+If an AI system causes significant harm, such as privacy breaches under the Privacy Act 2020, discriminatory outcomes, or misleading content under the Fair Trading Act, and the board cannot demonstrate it took reasonable steps to understand and manage those risks, individual directors face personal liability.
 A documented AI risk framework is the clearest evidence of due diligence.
+We build these frameworks for organisations across New Zealand.

-How long does this take and what does it cost?
+How long does this take and what does the engagement look like?